YanjieZhao96/YanjieZhao96.github.io/_pages/about.md

 My research operates at the intersection of Large Language Models (LLMs), Software Engineering, and System Security.
 I am dedicated to building intelligent tools that automate and secure the software lifecycle, particularly addressing the security and fragmentation challenges in today's cross-platform and cross-language ecosystems. **My ultimate goal is to create a more unified, efficient, and secure software development paradigm.**
 If you would like to reach me, please send an email to <a href="mailto:yanjie_zhao@hust.edu.cn">yanjie_zhao@hust.edu.cn</a> or <a href="mailto:carolzhao233@gmail.com">carolzhao233@gmail.com</a>.

 # 🎉 News

 - 🔝 **Excited to announce the 1st International Workshop on Large Language Model Supply Chain Analysis ([LLMSC 2025](https://llmsc.github.io/)), co-located with [@ISSTA 2025](https://conf.researchr.org/home/issta-2025)!
 Join us in Trondheim, Norway.**
 - 🔝 **Excited to announce the 1st International Workshop on LLM App Store Analysis ([LLMapp 2025](https://llmappworkshop.github.io/)), co-located with [@FSE 2025](https://conf.researchr.org/home/fse-2025)!
 Join us in Trondheim, Norway.**
-- 2024.08: Our paper titled "Large Language Models for Software Engineering: A Systematic Literature Review" has been accepted by TOSEM!

 # 📌 Selected Publications